srinivasakumar-a/flexton/_posts/2020-05-06-Best Open Source IDE's and Text Editors for Web, VIM, Python and Software Development.md

 ***

-#### atom
+#### Atom
-**Atom:** A hackable text editor for the 21st Century.
+A hackable text editor for the 21st Century.
 Great things happen when developers work together – from teaching and sharing knowledge to building better software.
 Teletype for Atom makes collaborating on code just as easy as it is to code alone, right from your editor.

 ![]({{site.baseurl}}/images/01texteditor/atom.jpg)